-The UK standard as outlined in Section 2.6.1 is based on ETSU-R-97.
-Such curves were provided in the EIS and have been compared with measured data in Section 6.5.2.
-In this case however the comparison is made against $L{A90}$ levels as set out in ETSU-R-97.
+The UK standard as outlined in Section 2.6.1 is based on ETSU-R-97 and the comparison is made against L{A90} levels as set out in ETSU-R-97.

 The pre-construction background noise measurements at lower wind speeds were less than 30 dB(A).
 On that basis that the most conservative interpretation of ETSU-R-97 was taken, the lower limit of 35 dB(A) would apply until the background noise level exceeded 30 dB(A) at which point the limit becomes background noise plus 5 dB(A) during quiet periods.
 A fixed limit of 43 dB(A) at night applies separately.